rraafays/socks/README.md

 ### Goals
 - quality: maintain high quality java code
-- versatile: able to send more than just text
+- versatile: able to send files aswell as text
 - hackable: comment unobvious code and use few lines with good explanation

 ### Order of Operation